mrtnetwork/bitcoin_base/README.md

 # BITCOIN Dart Package
-a comprehensive and versatile Dart library for all your Bitcoin transaction needs. offers robust support for various Bitcoin transaction types, including spending transactions, Bitcoin address management, Bitcoin Schnorr signatures, BIP-39 mnemonic phrase generation, hierarchical deterministic (HD) wallet derivation, and Web3 Secret Storage Definition.
+a comprehensive and versatile Dart library that provides robust support for various cryptocurrency transaction types.
+It is designed to meet your transaction needs for Bitcoin, Dogecoin, Litecoin, Dash, and Bitcoin Cash.
+The library offers features such as spending transactions, address management, Schnorr signatures for Bitcoin, BIP-39 mnemonic phrase generation, hierarchical deterministic (HD) wallet derivation, and Web3 Secret Storage Definition..

 For BIP32 HD wallet, BIP39, and Secret storage definitions, please refer to the [blockchain_utils](https://github.com/mrtnetwork/blockchain_utils) package.

 This package was inspired by the [python-bitcoin-utils](https://github.com/karask/python-bitcoin-utils) package and turned into Dart

 ## Features

+### Supported Cryptocurrencies

+- Bitcoin
+- Dogecoin
+- Litecoin
+- Dash
+- Bitcoin Cash

 ### Transaction Types
 This comprehensive package provides robust support for a wide array of Bitcoin transaction types, encompassing the full spectrum of Bitcoin transaction capabilities.
 Whether you need to execute standard payments, facilitate complex multi-signature wallets, leverage Segregated Witness (SegWit) transactions for lower fees and enhanced scalability, or embrace the privacy and flexibility of Pay-to-Taproot (P2TR) transactions, this package has you covered.
 Additionally, it empowers users to engage in legacy transactions, create time-locked transactions, and harness the security of multisignature (multisig) transactions.
 With this package, you can seamlessly navigate the diverse landscape of Bitcoin transactions, ensuring your interactions with the Bitcoin network are secure, efficient, and tailored to your specific needs.